Graphite drawing tools you need - Artist's Essentials

 Cotton-swab.jpg

 Cotton swabs are of utmost importance when it comes to shading large areas softly without leaving texture.
 For large areas like shading an ocean, sky, portrait backings, etc., cotton swabs are one of the best tools so easily available to use.
-You can also use a makeup sponge or a blush applicator cushion (make sure they are smooth and clean!).
+You can also use a makeup sponge or a blush applicator cushion (make sure they are smooth and clean or otherwise will leave stains that don't come off).

 q-tip.jpg

 Cotton swabs and q-tips are my favorites for quickly shading skin and cloth.
-I use these two tools mostly with graphite powder as graphite is much softer unlike charcoal which is quite coarse and tends to leave a somewhat striped texture.
+I use these two tools mostly with graphite powder since it's much finer.
+Charcoal is quite coarse and tends to leave a somewhat striped texture.

 3. Clay embossing tools